dronefly-garden/dronefly/docs/guide_for_participants.rst

 ``!soundcloud``

-- Searches soundcloud for a song
+- Searches Soundcloud for a song

 ``!stats``